dmlaurel/BLIMPSLAM/README.md

 ### Test

-`test.cpp` reads the IMU and ORB_SLAM2 data, and matches them  to perform sensor fusion according  to the time stamps.
+`test.cpp` includes `readFile.h` to read the IMU and ORB_SLAM2 data, and matches them  to perform sensor fusion according  to the time stamps.

-If you want to test the class on the data collected from IMU and ORB_SLAM2, use g++ command to compile both `test.cpp` and `EkfSensorFusionClass.cpp` and run test in your folder .
+If you want to test the class on the data collected from IMU and ORB_SLAM2, use g++ command to compile both `test.cpp` and `EkfSensorFusionClass.cpp` and run `test` in your folder .

 ```
 g++ -I /usr/include/eigen3 test.cpp EkfSensorFusionClass.cpp -o test